michaelorella/lignin-kmc/README.md

 help improve this project, and as always feel free to propose changes to the project or document in a pull request.

 ## Getting started
-LIGNIN-KMC is built on Python 3.
+Lignin-KMC is built on Python 3.
 If you are new to Python, refer to the fantastic [documentation](https://docs.python.org/3.6/).

 ## Issues